-Taproot is a Brooklyn-based floral design studio + school.
+Taproot is a Brooklyn-based floral design school + studio.

-We provide flowers for weddings of all sizes, and teach classic and garden-style floristry technique to amateur, aspiring, and early career florists.
+We teach floristry technique to amateur and early career florists, and provide locally grown and eco-friendly flowers for Brooklyn weddings.
 Launched in early 2015, we're on a mission to support local flower farmers with every bloom we purchase, every wedding we design, and each class we teach.

 Two years later, we're proud to say we offer an environmentally friendly and socially conscious alternative to traditional floral design.